billbrod/SfN.2015/abstract.md

 possible (i.e., separation only at the end of the trial).
 These clusters -- each further separable into pairs of upward or downward movements -- correspond to distinct strategies expressed in behavioral time courses.
-Using multivariate pattern analysis (MVPA), we examined whether local brain regions carried information that predicted trial features (e.g., opponent, outcome, deception strategy).
+Play against a computer opponent serves as a non-social baseline with similar strategic interactions.
+Using multivariate pattern analysis (MVPA), we examined whether local brain regions carried information that predicted trial features (e.g., opponent, outcome, strategy).
 Confirmatory analyses found that visual regions can be used to classify human from computer opponents at the time the opponent is revealed.
 MVPA of strategic interaction focused on the neural response difference between the two strategy-defined clusters.
 Using this dynamic task allows distinction of strategic elements of deception (e.g., timing of movement) from the conditions that elicit deception, the nature of the opponent, and the outcome of the action.
 The use of dynamic tasks facilitates the study of the nature and characteristics of strategic social interaction on short timescales, opening avenues for causal studies of the supporting neural substrates.